epfl-si/PhDperf/README.md

     - the BPMN
       - You can take a look at the process by installing the [BPMN Modeler](https://camunda.com/download/modeler/) and by opening [the process definition](https://github.com/epfl-si/PhDAssess-meta/blob/main/bpmn/phdAssessProcess.bpmn).
 - the GED uploader, as a nodeJS worker
-- the Email sender, as a nodeJS worker
+- the Email sender (aka notifier), as a nodeJS worker
 - the PDF builder, as a nodeJS worker
+- the ISA connector, as a nodeJS worker

 ### Frontend
 - the task filler